 The long-term expected rate of return on pension plan investments was established by the TCRS Board of Trustees in conjunction with the June 30, 2020, actuarial experience study.
-A blend of future capital market projections and historical market returns was used in a building-block method in which a best-estimate of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) is developed for each major asset class.
-These best-estimates are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding the expected inflation of 2.25%.
-The best-estimates of geometric real rates of return and the TCRS investment policy target asset allocation for each major asset class are summarized in the following table:
+A blend of future capital market projections and historical market returns was used in a building-block method in which a best estimate of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) is developed for each major asset class.
+These best estimates are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding the expected inflation of 2.25%.
+The best estimates of geometric real rates of return and the TCRS investment policy target asset allocation for each major asset class are summarized in the following table:

 Long-Term Expected

-Asset Class Real Rate of Return Target Allocation
+Real Rate of Return Target Allocation

-U.S. equity 4.88% 31%
+4.88% 31%

-Developed market international equity 5.37% 14%
+5.37% 14%

-Emerging market international equity 6.09% 4%
+6.09% 4%

-Private equity and strategic lending 6.57% 20%
+6.57% 20%

-U.S. fixed income 1.20% 20%
+1.20% 20%

-Real estate 4.38% 10%
+4.38% 10%

-Short-term securities 0.00% 1%
+0.00% 1%

-- 100%
+100%

+Real Rate of Return 4.88% 5.37% 6.09% 6.57% 1.20% 4.38%